jmledford3115/BIS15W2020_jledford/lab2/lab2_hw_key.md

 ## 79         <NA>         8.9       2.6   0.2333333  15.1 0.00250  0.104
 ```

-8. What is the mean weight for both the large and small mammals?
+**8. What is the mean weight for both the large and small mammals?**

 ```r
 mean(large$bodywt)